k2view-academy/K2View-Academy/articles/39_fabric_catalog/12_discovery_monitor.md

 The monitor allows to stop the Discovery job, when it is in progress, or to start the job execution for the selected data platform.

-Upon the job completion, the monitor displays the version number and indicates whether a new version has been created or not.
+Upon completion of the job, the monitor displays the version number and indicates whether a new version has been created or not.

 ![](images/monitor.png)